pointwisegmbh/locarta-public-docs/android/docs/index.md

 ### 6) Push notifications

-If you're using Google Cloud Messaging for sending push notifications to your application please call the special method to split the SDK's notifications from yours:
+If you use Google Cloud Messaging to send push notifications to your application, please call this method to split the SDK's notifications from yours:

 ```java
    LocartaSdk.handleMessage(Bundle bundle);